A Tale of Two Princes? Which is Which?

 The Danish Prince: A Senior Royal in Transition

 Currently 5th in the Danish line of succession, his role has shifted significantly in recent years.
-While he remains a senior member of the House of Glücksburg, his life is now defined by a diplomatic career that has taken him from the historic Schackenborg Castle in Jutland to his current residence in Washington, D.C., where he serves as a defense industry attaché.
+While he remains a senior member of the House of Glücksburg, his life is now defined by a diplomatic career that took him from the historic Schackenborg Castle in Jutland to his current residence in Washington, D.C., where he serves as a defense industry attaché.

 The Belgian Prince: The Private Archduke